Author: Jarod Bona

 4. Market or Monopoly Power.

 Typically, for a vertical agreement—an agreement between players at different levels—to violate the antitrust laws, one of the parties must have market power.
 The issue of market power is often complex, but roughly it means that the competitor has at least 30 to 40 percent market share or some other advantage that allows it to act in the market without or with less regard to competition.
+If you want to show monopoly power, the relevant market share is usually much higher.

 The legal determination of market power is often greatly disputed, requiring complex legal and economic analysis.
 The first screen of market power, however, is a gut feeling.
 If you participate in an industry, you have an idea who has market power.

 The nuances of foreclosure are complicated and I won’t get into them here.
-Instead, I recommend you read this speech by FTC Commissioner Joshua Wright.
+Instead, I recommend you read this speech by former FTC Commissioner Joshua Wright.

 If, for example, one of your competitors has a deal with one of your customers that effectively keeps you from competing in the market, you might have an antitrust claim under a foreclosure theory.
 This often comes up with loyalty discounts, bundling, or exclusive dealing.